NJIT-CS490-SP21/project1-jp75/README.md

 _________________________________________________________________________________________________________
 1. Go to the link https://genius.com/developers
 2. Create an api client
-3. Signup or login to an existing account to so this
+3. Signup or login to an existing account
-3. Get the app website url from your spotify app website
+3. Get the app website url from your spotify deceloper account
 4. Generate token and save it as you're going to need it to get your application to work.